-We have donated produce to local families and local agencies and programs addressing food insecurity, including the Hunger and Health Coalition, The Hospitality House, and Green Valley School’s food pantry.
+Every year we grow food to donate to local families and local agencies addressing food insecurity, including the Hunger and Health Coalition, The Hospitality House, and Green Valley School’s summer food program.
 In 2017, we expanded our efforts beyond mere relief in the launching of Todd’s Table, a market stand currently located in the BCUMC parking lot.

 We offer garden internships to college students in the summer and fall.
 Our interns get a hands-on experience with ecological gardening, as well as the opportunity for personal growth and learning about the intersections of faith, food and farming.
 Check out our garden internship page!

 In 2017 we launched a Youth Apprenticeship to complement our college internship.
 Apprentices work with the garden coordinator from Spring through fall, learning how to grow food in order to implement gardens of their own with their families.
 We will begin accepting two new apprentices this winter–stay tuned!